• Skip to main content

 She let him take it.

-By the time Lina rose, the first stars had begun to show.
+By the time they rose, stars had begun to appear above the hills.

-She placed her palm once more against the trunk of the tree.
+Lina placed her hand once more against the trunk.

 “I remember now.”